 How IC LM321 Works

-The LM 321 operational ampllfer may work with a single or dual power supply voltage, carries true-differential inputs, and continues to be in the linear format with an input c0mmon-mode voltage of zero VDC.
+The LM321 operational amplifier may work with a single or dual power supply voltage, carries true-differential inputs, and continues to be in the linear format with an input common-mode voltage of zero VDC.

 This amplifier performs over a wide selection of power supply voltages, with minor difference in overall performance aspects.
 At 25°C amplifier functionality is achievable right down to the very least supply voltage of three volts.